A definition of Enterprise Change Management (ECM).

 Posted by Audra Proctor

-And why digital disruption makes it even more essential for your organization
+And why digital disruption makes it even more essential for your organisation.

-A key theme we kept revisiting in a recent blog series on Agile Change Management was how to implement Enterprise Change Management (ECM) in our organization.
+A key theme we kept revisiting in a recent blog series on Agile Change Management was how to implement Enterprise Change Management (ECM) in our organisation.

 It’s a topic that we have written and blogged about quite a bit in recent times, but we wanted to revisit in this new series – particularly as the topics are inextricably linked.
 Over the next few weeks we are going to take a closer look at ECM including: